Do you have a micromanager that leaves you feeling uninspired and underappreciated? Here is a scenario that you might identify with:

 Then consider these strategies:

 - Have empathy—try to view the situation through a lens of “empathy” and make an effort to understand what your boss is going through.
-Don’t judge them too harshly because they are likely under quite a bit of pressure from superiors to perform.
+Don’t judge them too harshly because they micromanage.
+They are likely under quite a bit of pressure from superiors to perform.

 - Establish clear goals—if your manager gives unclear direction make sure to establish clear goals and priorities from the outset so there is no confusion.
 Agree on what success looks like.
 This way you avoid a situation where your manager comes back to correct you later.

 - Overcommunicate—since micromanagers generally want to know your every move, try to get ahead of the curve by overcommunicating.
-Maybe you can create a daily email summary of all current projects that you can send at the end o f the day.
+Maybe you can create a daily email summary of all current projects that you can send at the end of the day.
 This will show that you are proactive and help to head off any last-minute requests for information.

 - Touch base frequently—set up frequent meetings and touch base regularly so you can provide updates in person.
 That will also give your manager the ability to put their “stamp of approval” on your activities and the feeling that they are still involved in your decision-making process.

-- Understand their pain points—maybe your manager is a stickler for a certain presentation template or they like to see things formatted in a certain way.
+- Understand their pain points—maybe your micromanager is a stickler for a certain presentation template or they like to see things formatted in a certain way.
 Understand their pressure points so you can avoid triggering them as best you can.
 This will allow your workday to go more smoothly and will hopefully signal to your manager that they can trust you.

 - Anticipate their feedback—micromanagers are very predictable.
 Once you understand how they like certain things done, start to anticipate their feedback and include it in your projects upfront.
 That will begin to instill confidence in your abilities and your manager will start to feel that they can back-off a bit.